Skip to main content

 You can also install all of the Transformer Lab dependencies yourself by following the following steps.
 We do not recommend this path unless you are having issues with install.sh or need more control.

-Step 1: Install Miniconda and Create Environment
+Step 1: Install Miniforge and Create Environment

-Install Miniconda full instructions here
+Install Miniforge full instructions here

 Create a Conda Environment for Transformer Lab (after restarting the shell):

-conda create -y -n transformerlab python=3.11
+conda create -y -k --prefix "$HOME/.transformerlab/envs/transformerlab" python=3.11

-conda activate transformerlab
+conda activate ~/.transformerlab/envs/transformerlab

 Step 2: Download Transformer Lab

-git clone git@github.com:transformerlab/transformerlab-api.git
+git clone https://github.com/transformerlab/transformerlab-api.git

 cd transformerlab-api